kuhlman-labs/terraform-azurerm-landing-zone/README.md

 * [azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-The [Dockerfile](Dockerfile) in this repository can be used to build a container with all neccesarry prerequisites.
+The [Dockerfile](Dockerfile) in this repository can be used to build a container with all neccesary prerequisites.

 #### Subscription(s)